Cooper Center Staff

 Colin is married to University High School math teacher Leiba Schuneman and together they have 2 sons, Gavin and Sawyer, and 2 cats, Angie, and Rusty.
 In addition to his duties at the Cooper Center, Colin officiates high school and youth football.
 He also enjoys cooking, reading, hiking, video games, music, and movies.

-Mariah interned with the Tucson Botanical Gardens and has helped with the community garden program at the University of Arizona.
-She got her bachelors in environmental studies and has since worked at both Children's Museums in town, as well as Basis Oro Valley as a first-grade math and science teacher.
-She is excited to use both her environmental knowledge and her teaching experience here at the Center
+Before Cooper Mariah has interned with the Tucson Botanical Gardens and has helped with the community garden program at the University of Arizona.
+She got her bachelor's in Environmental Studies and has since worked at both Children's Museums in town, as well as Basis Oro Valley as a first-grade math and science teacher.
+She is excited to use her environmental knowledge, love of the desert, and her teaching experience here at the Center!

-In her spare time, she likes to dance, draw and hike
+In her spare time, she likes to dance, draw, and bike the loop.

 Paige (they/them) was welcomed onto Cooper’s education team in August of 2018, following their recent move to Tucson and the completion of their B.S. in Biology from Kansas State University.
 Since then, they’ve absolutely loved exploring the Sonoran Desert and learning from its community members.
 They feel revitalized when working with young learners; the stories and experiences each child brings with them to Cooper never cease to inspire and reshape Paige’s own view of the world.